Don't Panic! No. 5

 Dominik Prinz sat down with him to speak about the exciting journey The New York Times is on, how it is turning its biggest challenge into an opportunity, and how the news giant plans to grow from 3.3 million subscriptions to 10 million over the coming years.

-back to store
+back to library

 We're doing a bit of soul-searching to better know our readers and improve your experience.
 Please take this 2-min survey and you might just WIN the first edition of our new eBook series: State of the Brand!